 Built for Clubs

 TheraBand Professional Latex Resistance Band Loops provide continuous loop elastic bands in the same colors and resistances as authentic TheraBand System of Progressive Resistance.
-The 3" x 8" wide loops can be used for a variety of applications particularly lower body exercises to increase strength and balance.
+The 3-in x 8-in wide loops can be used for a variety of applications particularly lower body exercises to increase strength and balance.
 Band Loops eliminate the need to tie traditional bands, thus prolonging life and reducing additional wear.

 - 3 inch wide continuous loop elastic bands in the same colors and resistances as authentic TheraBand System of Progressive Resistance improves strength and flexibility in glutes, knees and hips